josephwoodward/chaosproxy/README.md

 ## Coming soon

-- HTTP endpoint allowing you to post configuration change behaviours to your Chaos Kitten
+- HTTP endpoint allowing you to post behaviour changes to your Chaos Kitten
-- Watch for config changes
+- Watch for config file changes
 - Tests!